 Course enrollment is attributed to a students in grades 9-12 based on the audited register as of October 31, 2019 inside.
-Students Enrolled in Advanced Courses by race is calculated as the count of unique students of a race enrolled in the advanced course category divided by all unique students enrolled in that advanced course
+Students Enrolled in Advanced Courses by race is calculated as the count of unique students of a race enrolled in the advanced course category divided by all unique students enrolled in that advanced course being enrolled in an advanced course.
+Only credit-bearing courses are included in this metric.
+Each course may only count toward one of categories.

-The following course codes are used to determine Advanced Course categories.
-If a student is enrolled in any of the courses outlined below, they count positively towards being enrolled in an advanced course.
-Only credit-bearing courses are in included in this metric.
-Each course may only count towards one of the categories.
+The following course codes are used determine Advanced Course categories.
+If a student is enrolled in any of the course outlined below, they count positively towards